 This Distinguished Artist Series exhibition celebrates two women who have dedicated their artistic careers to exploring the infinite possibilities of abstraction.
 Margo Allman attended Moore College of Art and Design in Philadelphia where she studied with the abstract expressionist artist Leonard Nelson and pursued further study with Hans Hofmann.
 Her prints, paintings, and sculpture are inspired by nature and a desire to bring form to the invisible.
 Helen Mason received her graduate degree from the University of Delaware and taught for nearly two decades at The Tatnall School in Wilmington.
 Materiality is a consistent inspiration for her as is Minimal art and the Japanese techniques of layering, bundling, gathering, knotting, and folding.
 For more than 50 years, Allman and Mason have challenged traditional expectations for contemporary art in the greater Brandywine Valley.

 The Distinguished Artist Series is a celebration of those artists who have impacted contemporary art in the greater Wilmington area through their artistic practices, teaching, and support of the community and its various institutions.
 Through unique exhibitions, the series will present exhibitions of these artists, surveying their legacies as they relate to local, national, and international trends.

 This survey of two important local artists features stunning images of their work as well as contributions from those familiar with their art.
 66 pp., $30.00

 Layered Abstraction: Margo Allman & Helen Mason was organized by the Delaware Art Museum.
 This exhibition is made possible by the Emily du Pont Memorial Exhibition Fund.
-Additional support is provided, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
+This exhibition is supported, in part, by a grant from the Delaware Division of the Arts, a state agency, in partnership with the National Endowment for the Arts.
 The Division promotes Delaware arts events on www.DelawareScene.com.